Softness doesn’t come easily. This world demands so much – toughness, togetherness, persistence, resilience.

 Being soft is often equated with being too sensitive, too mushy, too much of a “girl”.
-Many of us are told (or subconsciously absorb) from an early age to stop crying and put on a brave face.
+Many adults were told (or subconsciously absorb) from an early age that toughness and strength are valued over softness and sensitivity.

-We learn how to push through.
-We learn how to carry and care for others, way before ourselves.
-We learn how to be tough and strong and fearless.
+You learned how to push through.
+How to carry and care for others, way before yourself.
+How to be tough and strong and fearless.

-Resilience is important in this world – but so is softness.
+Resilience is important in this often difficult world – but so is softness.

 Being able to soften is what allows us to breathe, to create, and to dream.

-Softness is an essential quality if we want to experience a full range of emotions and connect deeply and intimately – both with others and with ourselves.
+Softness is an essential quality if you want to experience a full range of emotions and connect deeply and intimately – both with others and with yourself.

 Softness has several synonyms – tenderness, compassion and kindness come immediately to my mind.
-There is also outer softness – literal softness of fabric/texture or compassion we extend to others in our lives.
-Inner softness is usually harder for most of the women I work with – it’s harder to feel, yes, but also harder to give ourselves permission to experience.
+There is also outer softness – literal softness of fabric/texture or compassion extended to others.
+Inner softness is usually harder for most of the women I work with – it’s harder to feel, yes, but also harder still to allow.

 Inner softness means letting down your defenses – being vulnerable, sweet, tender.
 It doesn’t happen all the time and it has to feel safe and comfortable enough.

 Think of the last time you felt soft and gentle – Who were you with?
 What were you doing?
 Where were you?

 I often access a sense of softness for myself through a combination of inner and outer awareness.
 Most mornings I meditate with my legs covered by a very soft velour blanket and say the word “soften” to myself as I breathe.
 I remind my body, my muscles, the tension that runs through my heritage to soften – even just a little bit.
 It’s not an easy thing, and it’s an ongoing practice.